 So which is the best cordless multi-tool?
 I think the Milwaukee has the best grip and was the easiest to control.
 But I prefer the DeWalt for its quick release blade change and lighter weight.
 The Makita’s larger size, weight, and missing work light put in third place.

 Whichever one you get I hope you enjoy it.
+Please share your thoughts and questions in the comment section below.

 Products from Amazon.com